 The student complaint form is to be used by any student who wishes to file a grievance about his/her perceived treatment/interaction with a member of the university community or a service offered at the university.

-Receipt of the complaint will be acknowledge within fifteen (15) days.
+Receipt of the complaint will be acknowledged within fifteen (15) days.
 The appropriate university administrator will then review the matter.
 A final written determination, including any proposed resolution, will be sent to the student within thirty (30) days of the receipt of the complaint.
 A complete record of formal complaints will be kept by the relevant University office.